ArnaudWald/webradio-tab/README.md

 # ToDo
-- Add more webradios, like :
-  - Other FIP channels
-  - Other radios
+- Add other radios than FIP

 - Volume control

+(DONE) Other FIP channels

 (DONE) Retrieve song properties (title, artist, cover image) and show it somewhere